|Application Procedure||Design Immersion Days (DID)|

 Additional Application Materials

 - $85 Application Fee (non-refundable): This fee may be paid electronically when you initially submit your online application form.
 If you decide to pay the application later, you can either submit to the admissions office a completed credit authorization form, which can be found HERE, or you can mail your payment to SCI-Arc's Admissions Office directly.
-Checks (or money orders) should be made payable to "SCI-Arc."
+Checks and/or money orders must be made payable to "SCI-Arc."

 - Statement of Purpose: This one-page essay should explain your desire to study architecture, and in particular, why you wish to pursue an architectural education at SCI-Arc.

 - Resume: All applicants are required to submit a resume or curriculum vitae.
-This document should list all of your professional experience, academic and artistic achievements, and/or published works.
+This document should list your education, any of your professional experiences, academic and artistic achievements, and/or published works.

 - Letters of Recommendation:Applicants must submit three (3) letters of recommendation, which should attest to their academic achievements and/or creative abilities, or professional experience.
 At least two (2) letters of recommendation should come from past or current instructors.
 Applicants with extensive work experience may submit letters of recommendation from professional references.
 Each letter of recommendation must be accompanied by a completed letter of recommendation form (found HERE).
 Students applying for the first year of the B.Arch program are not required to submit the letter of recommendation form, but instead must have their recommenders submit their letters of recommendation electronically to SCI-Arc through SlideRoom.

-- Academic Transcripts: Official transcripts from all schools attended are required, regardless of credits received or courses completed.
+- Academic Transcripts: Official academic transcripts from all schools previously or currently attended are required, regardless of credits received or courses completed.
 These records should include coursework through the most recent term completed at each school.
 Applicants in the process of completing their degree will be required to submit a final official transcript that indicates the degree completed and the date it was received.
 Official transcripts should arrive in a sealed envelope directly from each school.
-Students who have acquired less than 60 credit hours/units at the time they submit their application, must also submit an official high school transcript that shows they have received their high school diploma.
-Transcripts from schools located internationally must be officially translated into English and evaluated.
+Students who have acquired less than 60 credit hours/units as of the date of the deadline, must also submit an official high school transcript that shows they have received their high school diploma.
+Transcripts from schools located internationally must be officially evaluated and translated into English.

 - Portfolio: All applicants are required to submit a portfolio of creative work.
 Portfolios should consist of a minimum of 15 pieces of creative work.
 Individuals who have no formal architectural education or experience should include work that demonstrates his/her visual design sensibilities, sense of form and space, experience with different materials or media, craftsmanship, and imagination.
 This work may include but is not limited to: drawings, sketches, photography, painting, sculpture, ceramics, or wood and metal work.
 Applicants with a background in architecture are expected to present appropriately documented architectural projects in place of or in addition to other creative work.